rokrokss/shizue/README.md

 # shizue

-work in progress
+work in progress...

-developing a free open source alternative to [Sider](https://sider.ai/pricing)
+Developing an open source alternative to [Sider](https://sider.ai/pricing)

-the concept is to build a browser extension that transforms your browsing experience—just like how cursor transforms vscode.
+The concept is to build a browser extension that transforms your browsing experience—just like how cursor transforms vscode.

+Sider is a great service, but I believe the future isn't about showcasing every available model or fragmenting features just to highlight how many options you have.

 ## features